Physics education

-Physics education or physics education refers to the education methods currently used to teach physics.
+Physics education or physics teaching refers to the education methods currently used to teach physics.
 The occupation is called physics educator or physics teacher.
 Physics education research refers to an area of pedagogical research that seeks to improve those methods.
 Historically, physics has been taught at the high school and college level primarily by the lecture method together with laboratory exercises aimed at verifying concepts taught in the lectures.
 These concepts are better understood when lectures are accompanied with demonstration, hand-on experiments, and questions that require students to ponder what will happen in an experiment and why.
 Students who participate in active learning for example with hands-on experiments learn through self-discovery.
 By trial and error they learn to change their preconceptions about phenomena in physics and discover the underlying concepts.
 Physics education is part of the broader area of science education.